CloudLabs-MOC/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_10_Implementing_Azure_File_Sync.md

 To address concerns regarding Distributed File System (DFS) Replication between Contoso's London headquarters and its Seattle–based branch office, you decide to test Azure File Sync as an alternative replication mechanism between two on-premises file shares.

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulation%20-%20Implementing%20Azure%20File%20Sync)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab objectives

 In this lab, you will perform: